-- students mastering basic knowledge (concepts, concepts, methods and models) in number theory; - acquisition of theoretical knowledge and practical skills in number theory; - providing advice and assistance to students in conducting their own theoretical studies in number theory.
+- Students mastering basic knowledge (concepts, concepts, methods and models) in number theory;

+- acquisition of theoretical knowledge and practical skills in number theory;

+- providing advice and assistance to students in conducting their own theoretical studies in number theory.

-$\hfill\Box$ fundamental concepts, laws, theories of algebraic methods in number theory; \square modern problems of the relevant sections of the theory of algebraic methods in number theory; \Box concepts, axioms, methods of proof and proof of the main theorems in the sections included in the basic part of the cycle of the theory of algebraic methods in number theory; \square basic properties of the corresponding mathematical objects; $\hfill\Box$ analytical and numerical approaches and methods for solving typical applied problems of the theory of algebraic methods in number theory. be able to: □ understand the task; \square use your knowledge to solve fundamental and applied problems; $\hfill \Box$ evaluate the correctness of the problem statements; □ strictly prove or disprove the statement;
+- Fundamental concepts, laws, theories of algebraic methods in number theory;

+- modern problems of the relevant sections of the theory of algebraic methods in number theory;

+- concepts, axioms, methods of proof and proof of the main theorems in the sections included in the basic part of the cycle of the theory of algebraic methods in number theory;

+- analytical and numerical approaches and methods for solving typical applied problems of the theory of algebraic methods in number theory.

+- Understand the task; - use your knowledge to solve fundamental and applied problems; - evaluate the correctness of the problem statements; - strictly prove or disprove the statement;

-$\hfill\Box$ independently find algorithms for solving problems, including non-standard ones, and conduct their analysis; \Box independently see the consequences of the results; $\hfill \square$ accurately represent mathematical knowledge in topology orally and in writing. master: \Box skills of mastering a large amount of information and solving problems (including complex ones); □ skills of independent work and mastering new disciplines; \Box the culture of the formulation, analysis and solution of mathematical and applied problems that require the use of mathematical approaches and methods for their solution; \Box the subject language of topology and the skills of competent description of problem solving and presentation of the results. presentation of the results.
-Content of the course (training module), structured by topics (sections): 1.
-Theory of Divisibility.
+- independently find algorithms for solving problems, including non-standard ones, and conduct their analysis;

+- accurately represent mathematical knowledge in topology orally and in writing.

+- Skills of mastering a large amount of information and solving problems (including complex ones);

+- the culture of the formulation, analysis and solution of mathematical and applied problems that require the use of mathematical approaches and methods for their solution;

+- the subject language of topology and the skills of competent description of problem solving and presentation of the results.

+Content of the course (training module), structured by topics (sections):

+1. Theory of Divisibility.
 The greatest common factor.
 Least common multiple.
-Content of the course (training module), structured by topics (sections): Content of the course (training module), structured by topics (sections): 1.
-Theory of Divisibility.
-The greatest common factor.
-Least common multiple.
-Content of the course (training module), structured by topics (sections): 1.
-Theory of Divisibility.
-The greatest common factor.
-Least common multiple.

 Equivalence relations.
 Theorem on equivalence classes.
-Content of the course (training module), structured by topics (sections): 1.
-Theory of Divisibility.
-The greatest common factor.
-Least common multiple.
-Equivalence relations.
-Theorem on equivalence classes.

 2. Comparisons modulo.
 Properties of comparisons modulo.

 Equations of one variable modulo.
 Systems of equations of one variable for different modules.
-Content of the course (training module), structured by topics (sections): 1.
-Theory of Divisibility.
-The greatest common factor.
-Least common multiple.
-Equivalence relations.
-Theorem on equivalence classes.
-2. Comparisons modulo.
-Properties of comparisons modulo.
-Equations of one variable modulo.
-Systems of equations of one variable for different modules.
 Chinese remainder theorem.
 Equations of a single variable in a compound module.

 3. Equations of the second degree modulo.
 The symbol of Legendre.
 The symbol of Jacobi.
-Content of the course (training module), structured by topics (sections): 1.
-Theory of Divisibility.
-The greatest common factor.
-Least common multiple.
-Equivalence relations.
-Theorem on equivalence classes.
-2. Comparisons modulo.
-Properties of comparisons modulo.
-Equations of one variable modulo.
-Systems of equations of one variable for different modules.
-Chinese remainder theorem.
-Equations of a single variable in a compound module.
-3. Equations of the second degree modulo.
-The symbol of Legendre.
-The symbol of Jacobi.
 Compound module case.

+Primitive roots in a simple module.

+4. Equations of arbitrary degree modulo simple.

+Indices by an arbitrary module.

+5. Euclidean Algorithm.
+The main theorem of arithmetic.